-For decades, Avanti grout has been used in geotechnical applications to stabilize soil before, during and after construction phases.
-Below are 3 excellent examples:
+For decades, Avanti's grouts have been used in geotechnical applications to stabilize soil before, during and after construction phases.
+Below are three excellent examples:

-Perhaps the largest chemical grouting project in North America, the City of Dearborn, Michigan was mandated by EPA to build a series of underground storage tanks.
-Because of nearby rivers and the depth of the tanks, permeability of the site had to be reduced by creating an impermeable grout curtain to a depth of 200ft.
-Controlling groundwater before construction was vital and the product that yielded results which were 10x better than the engineer’s minimum requirement was Avanti’s AV-100.
+Perhaps the largest injection grouting project in North America, the City of Dearborn, Michigan was mandated by EPA to build a series of underground storage tanks.
+Because of nearby rivers and the depth of the tanks, permeability of the site had to be reduced by creating an impermeable grout curtain to a depth of 200 feet.
+Controlling groundwater before construction was vital.
+The product that yielded results which were 10x better than the engineer’s minimum requirement was Avanti’s AV-100 Chemical Grout.

-During construction of a tunnel 100 feet below a major metropolitan area, the Tunnel Boring Machines went off course due to the shift in clay and sand substrate.
-Rather than dig a new shaft to retrieve the TBM, project engineers were successful at stabilizing the sandy soils ahead of the boring operation with Avanti Grout.
-The stabilization saved the contractor several weeks and almost one million dollars in additional expenses.
+During construction of a tunnel 100 feet below a major metropolitan area, a tunnel boring machine (TBM) went off course due to the shift in substrate from clay to sand.
+Rather than dig a new shaft to retrieve the TBM, project engineers were successful at stabilizing the sandy soils ahead of the boring operation using Avanti's injection grout.
+The stabilization saved the contractor several weeks and almost a million dollars in additional expenses.

-Avanti’s chemical grouts stop groundwater migration and improve mining operations in potash, diamond, salt, limestone, coal, gold and copper mines.
+Avanti’s injection grouts stop groundwater migration and improve mining operations in potash, diamond, salt, limestone, coal, gold and copper mines.
 By permeating the various geologic strata, the grout creates a mechanical lock throughout the network of super-fine cracks.
-Capable of withstanding significant head pressures, Avanti Grouts permanently control infiltration after construction in mines and underground structures.
+Capable of withstanding significant head pressures, our injection grouts permanently control infiltration after construction in mines and underground structures.